Royal Flemish Theatre: 20th and 21st centuries

 A violent fire ravaged the theatre on 25 May 1955, reducing much of its interior to ashes.
 Most of the damage was to the stage and the theatre hall.
 Luckily, the fire took place when the theatre was closed, so no one was injured or worse.
 The interior was quickly rebuilt according to plans by architects A.-J. Doncker and RF Michiels and the theatre reopened in 1958.
 The refurbishment did not, however, restore all the interior decorations, the architects of the newly built spaces, in particular the theatre hall, conforming to the prevailing views of the time regarding safety, efficiency and modern needs.

-The facade and the foyer were protected as a monument through a royal decree issued on 9 September 1993.
+The façade and the foyer were protected as a monument through a royal decree issued on 9 September 1993.
 The building required major restorations and adaptations to the needs of a modern performance hall.
 Between 2001 and 2006, the old theatre hall was demolished and replaced by a new hall that can accommodate 500 people.
 On the other side of the Quai aux Pierres de Taille, a new building was built, comprising various rehearsal rooms, a small theatre hall, administrative and technical premises and a café-theatre.
 The two buildings are connected to each other by an underground passage under the street.

 Building

-The neo-Flemish Renaissance facade on the Rue de Laeken's side is adorned with three busts of renowned 17th and 18th century Dutch playwrights.
+The neo-Flemish Renaissance façade on the Rue de Laeken's side is adorned with three busts of renowned 17th and 18th century Dutch playwrights.
 The bust of the central bay represents Joost van den Vondel, by the sculptor Jean-Baptiste de Keyser; that of the right bay Pieter Langendijk, by Albert Hambresin; and that of the left bay Willem Ogier, also by Hambresin.
-Two allegorical figures are depicted in the top corners of the stepped gables on either side of the main facade: one symbolising Tragedy, by the sculptor Isidore De Rudder; and the other Comedy, by Emile Namur.
+Two allegorical figures are depicted in the top corners of the stepped gables on either side of the main façade: one symbolising Tragedy, by the sculptor Isidore De Rudder; and the other Comedy, by Emile Namur.

-On the two lateral facades, the long continuous cast iron balconies, whose width increases towards the ground floor, gives the building a rather unusual silhouette.
+On the two lateral façades, the long continuous cast iron balconies, whose width increases towards the ground floor, gives the building a rather unusual silhouette.
 These stepped balconies rest on steel brackets partially embedded in the side walls, reinforced by a network of metal profiles and masonry vaults.
 They intended to allow the simultaneous evacuation of many people, especially in the event of fire.